Accelerated database recovery

 Fast and consistent database recovery

-With ADR, long running transactions do not impact the overall recovery time, enabling fast and consistent database recovery irrespective of the number of active transactions in the system or their sizes.
+With ADR, long running transactions don't impact the overall recovery time, enabling fast and consistent database recovery irrespective of the number of active transactions in the system or their sizes.

 Instantaneous transaction rollback